SalonenTeemu/Personal-And-School-Projects/README.md

-# Personal-Projects
+# Personal-And-School-Projects
-Repository for my own personal programing projects.
+Repository for my personal and school programming projects.